Discover why our team has so much to offer you and your family

 Sophia – Practice Lead/Occupational Therapist – BAppSc(OT) – AHPRA

 Registration number: OCC0001795012

-In her spare time, Sophia enjoys being active and traveling.
+In her spare time, Sophia enjoys being active, trying new restaurants and traveling.

 Nimi – Speech-Language Pathologist – MSpeechPath(Curtin), CPSP

 Nimi is a speech-language pathologist in the Growing Early Minds team.
 Nimi is passionate about supporting and empowering children and their families.

 Nimi enjoys working in a range of areas, including language, speech, multimodal communication, literacy, play skills, and social skills.
 Nimi has a special interest and experience working with children with a range of presentations, such as developmental delay, Autism Spectrum Disorder (ASD), and intellectual disability.
 Nimi is able to speak English, Mandarin, Cantonese, and Bahasa/Malay.